Creating Apptainer (formerly known as Singularity) Images from Dockerfiles

 Introduction

-In an earlier article Using Singularity on the ERIS Cluster we introduced the image management tool called Singularity and which is made available on the ERIS cluster from a software module.
-By using Docker images with this tool, we noted that the user is able to run legacy software from ERISone, for example, on the newer ERIStwo platform.
+In an earlier article Using Apptainer on the ERIS Cluster we introduced the image management tool called Apptainer and which is made available on the ERIS cluster from a software module.
+By using Docker images with this tool, we noted that the user is able to run legacy software from ERISTwo, for example, on the newer ERIStwo platform.

 Finally, several approaches were investigated and at this point in time it was concluded that using the Docker application on a user's local PC represented the most convenient approach to ultimately creating customized sif images for use on the ERIS cluster.